 October 3, 4:30 p.m. – Brown Hall auditorium, room 112

 NASA is scheduled to launch the Europa Clipper Mission in October to learn more about Jupiter’s moon Europa.
-Dr. Trina Ray of NASA will discuss the project and take questions from the audience.
-A special workshop for teachers will follow the talk; registration is required for the workshop.
+Dr. Trina Ray of NASA was scheduled to discuss the project and take part in a special workshop for teachers, but this event has been cancelled.

 ETSU Elevates